LVOL98/LVOL98.github.io/_posts/2021-2-1-Beginner_workout_AMRAP_15_min_1.md

 # Overview

+A short workout shared with the local martial arts center (Dojang) to help people with some inspiration of light exercise

 ## The Workout - AMRAP (As Many Rounds As Possible)

 15 minuets of doing as many rounds of the following exercises